emily-trinh/emily-trinh.github.io/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on getting through the intro to github workshop
-- 🌱 I’m currently learning how to use visual studio code
+- 🌱 I’m currently learning how to use visual studio code terminal
-- 👯 I’m looking to collaborate on a new project
+- 👯 I’m looking to collaborate on a new project :^)
-- 🤔 I’m looking for help with the new project
+- 🤔 I’m looking for help with a new project
 - 💬 Ask me about anything
 - 📫 How to reach me: etrinh26@gmail.com
 - 😄 Pronouns: she/her